InternetOfUs/developer/docs/tech/app/platform-api.md

 ## Platform API

-As already mentioned in the [Service API](/docs/platform/service-api) page the main entry point for the platform api are the Service API component
+As already mentioned in the [Service API](/docs/platform/service-api) page the main entry point for the platform api are the Service API component.
+The documentation of its endpoints is located [here](https://github.com/InternetOfUs/components-documentation/blob/master/sources/wenet-service_api-openapi.yaml).

 ## Scopes {#scopes}